Drowsy Driving: Eight Deadly Myths About Driving Fatigue BustedUpdated Dec. 14, 2020

 Not well enough.
 Fatigued drivers are physically incapable of being safe drivers.
 If you are driving while sleep deprived, you will be suffering the effects of fatigue whether you realize it or not.
 No matter what you think of your ability to “power through”, no human being can function well without sufficient time spent recovering through sleep.

 Most adults require roughly 8 hours of sleep for every 16 waking hours.
-If you regularly get less sleep than this, or suffer with sleep disturbances, your ability to drive safely will be impaired.
+If you regularly get less sleep than this or suffer from sleep disturbances, your ability to drive safely will be impaired.

 Myth: Pulling over to take a nap will not help